meleu/RetroPie-joystick-selection/README.md

 ## Installation

-**[30-June-2017] The installation procedure has changed (*again*)!**

-Some people were having issues with the previous installation procedure, then I changed it to simplify things.

 1. If you're on EmulationStation, press `F4` to go to the Command Line Interface.

 2. Download the `install.sh` script, and launch it: